Article

 Finding the Sweetgrass Spot

 SECN Botanist Forbes Boyle assisted University of Georgia researchers with a sweetgrass (Muhlenbergia sericea) survey at Cumberland Island National Seashore in December.
 Led by Dr. Lizzie King and joined by PhD student Sara Meissner, the trio visited potential sweetgrass sites based on a 2016 vegetation map of the island and assessed the presence and condition of sweetgrass in those locations.
 The goal of this project is to understand the status, roles, and significance of sweetgrass and its habitats in Georgia.
 One key component of the project is developing a species distribution and habitat suitability map for sweetgrass to help determine the extent and size of existing populations for conservation and management as well as identify locations suitable for sweetgrass restoration.
-The data from this trip, and anticipated follow-up surveys, will be vital to building actionable knowledge to guide sweetgrass conservation and ecological restoration of this unique element of the coast’s biological and cultural heritage.
+The data from this trip will be vital to building actionable knowledge to guide sweetgrass conservation and ecological restoration of this unique element of the coast’s biological and cultural heritage.

 People standing on a road with a mound in the background, looking at vegetation.